Maternal death and pregnancy-related death

 Too many women in this country die during or after pregnancy because of health problems related to pregnancy.

 In the United States, communities of color are disproportionately affected by racism.
-More Black and Native American/Alaska Native pregnant and parenting people die from health problems related to pregnancy than women of other races.
+More Black and Native American/Alaska Native pregnant and parenting people die from health problems related to pregnancy than white women.

 Most pregnancy-related deaths can be prevented.
 Getting regular health care before, during and after pregnancy can help prevent them.